echoedtes/echoedtes/README.md

-Whisper to Interact if I'm not replying, might be off tab or mindlessly doing somethinnn like droolin at my screen.
+Whisper to Interact if I'm not replying, might be off tab or mindlessly doing somethinnn like droolin while watching yt.

 ![Walking](roxas.gif)